yousufmsoliman/geometry-central/docs/docs/surface/geometry/quantities.md

     Vertex positions in 3D.

-    Note that this member is distinct from the `VertexPositionGeometry::inputVertexPositions` field.
-This field is a derived quantity treated just like any other, it needs to be `require()`'d, etc. It just so happens that this quantity coincides with some input data commonly used to define a geometry (`inputVertexPositions`), but this field does not get any special treatment as such.
+    *Note:* this member is distinct from the `VertexPositionGeometry::inputVertexPositions` field.
+In the common case of a `VertexPositionGeometry`, this member is a copy of the input vertex positions, provided for consistency and generality (one might define embedded surfaces with data other than vertex positions).
 If you want to update vertex positions on a mesh, you should modify `inputVertexPositions`, not this quantity.

     - **member:** `VertexData<Vector3> EmbeddedGeometryInterface::vertexPositions`
     - **require:** `void EmbeddedGeometryInterface::requireVertexPositions()`
-    - **immediate:** `Vector3 EmbeddedGeometryInterface::vertexPosition(Vertex v)`

 ??? func "face normal"